jomalley2112/hot_date_rails/README.md

   - `//= require jquery_ujs`
 - In application.js add `//=require hot_date_rails`
 - In application.css add ` *=require hot_date_rails`
+*Note: If you get an initialization error when statring server you may need to temporarily comment out the spring gem from your Gemfile `#gem 'spring', group: :development`*.
+We're looking into this currently.

 #### Form Helper Usage ####
 ```ruby